Cristian5tarellas/Wargames/Leviathan/Levels/Leviathan2.md

 ## 💣 Exploitation

-Then we can proceed to create a temporary directory to test how to exploit it.
-Points to test:
+With a deeper exploration (as shown in the walkthrough), we can determine two key points for the exploitation:

-- The binary check that the name of the file that you use exist.
+- The filename must include a command that manipulates the output of `/bin/cat`.
-- The name of the file should content the command to applied the output of `/bin/cat`
+- The binary checks whether the file **exists** before executing the command via `system()`.

- Then, we create a temporary directory where we will keep the files we create.
-First we create a file to contain the command that we want to execute, for example to read the password of Leviathan3.
-Then we will create a second file, the file we will inject to the binary, with the name of the previos file and a command to execute it.
- Temporary directory:
+This opens the door for **command injection** by crafting a filename that includes a pipe (`|`) to redirect the output of `/bin/cat` into a command of our choice (e.g., `bash`).

+---

+### Step 1: Create a temporary working directory
  ```bash
 leviathan2@gibson:~$ mktemp -d
 /tmp/tmp.tXQrG5v6Ix